-We suggest using a sheet of Melamine particle board, 3/8 or 1/2 (preferred) inch thick, commercial grade, from your lumber supplier.
+We suggest purchasing a couple of sheets of Melamine particle board, 3/8 or 1/2 (preferred) inch thick, commercial grade, from your lumber supplier.
 Ask for Melamine particle board finish, not to be confused with white spray-painted particle board.
 The Melamine particle board is exceptionally durable, resists scratching and staining, and easy to maintain and clean.

 Measure the dimensions of your silicone mold, length, and width.
 In this example, our new silicone mold measures fifteen by thirteen inches.
 The Melamine board should be a couple of inches larger than the mold itself.
 In this example, our board would be seventeen by fifteen inches.

-Fill each mold cavity starting in a corner and continue filling until all twelve cavities are filled.
-After the soap bars have harden, we suggest gently pulling away the sides of the molds to break the air lock formed during the casting.
+Start fill each mold cavity slowing and evenly beginning in a corner and continue filling all twelve cavities.
+After the soap bars have had enough time to set, gently pull away the sides of the molds to break the air lock formed during the casting.

-Finally, place a second Melamine board face down on top of the cast mold.
-Holding the bottom and top boards together with both hands, flip both boards together at the same time.
+Next, place the second Melamine board face down on top of the cast mold.
+Then holding the bottom and top boards together with both hands, flip both boards together at the same time.
 Once the mold is upside down, remove the top board.
-Then slightly lift the mold to separate each soap bar as they release from the mold.
+Then slightly lift the mold to separate each soap bar as they release from the mold onto the board.